cchitsiang/awesome-stars/topics.md

 ## ai

+- [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development
+- [Tencent/WeKnora](https://github.com/Tencent/WeKnora) - LLM-powered framework for deep document understanding, semantic retrieval, and context-aware answers using RAG paradigm.
 - [idosal/mcp-ui](https://github.com/idosal/mcp-ui) - SDK for UI over MCP.
 Create next-gen UI experiences!
 - [bytebot-ai/bytebot](https://github.com/bytebot-ai/bytebot) - Bytebot is a self-hosted AI desktop agent that automates computer tasks through natural language commands, operating within a containerized Linux desktop environment.
 - [langchain-ai/open-swe](https://github.com/langchain-ai/open-swe) - An Open-Source Asynchronous Coding Agent
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [eiondb/eion](https://github.com/eiondb/eion) - Shared Memory Storage for Multi-Agent Systems
-- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI — Enhance Chat Experience, Multi-tasking, Code Diff View, File & Project Management, and more | 🌟 Star if you like it!
+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI — Better Chat UI, File Management, AI image editing, multi-agent support, multi-LLMs & apikey polling, code diff view & more | 🌟 Star if you like it!
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨